-This policy governing financial conflict of interest applies to all US PHS-sponsored Investigators at Anova.
+This policy and procedure governing financial conflict of interest applies to all United States Public Health Service (PHS)-sponsored Investigators at Anova.
 The Institutional Official is responsible for ensuring implementation of this policy and may suspend all relevant activities until the financial conflict of interest is resolved or other action deemed appropriate by the Institutional official is implemented.
 Violation of any part of these policies may also constitute cause for disciplinary or other administrative action pursuant to Institutional policy.